umanggkhhatri/Image_Resizer/README.md

 ## 🤝 Contributing

-Feel free to submit issues, feature requests, or pull requests to improve SnapShrink!
+Feel free to submit issues, feature requests, or pull requests to improve PicSqueeze!

 ## 📄 License